offbynull/palignprims/README.md

    * waveform features (e.g., peaks and frequencies).
    * log events (elements are events, not text).
    * network packets (elements are packets, not bytes).
-   * a combination of multiple element types (e.g., musical score paired with sensor readings).
+   * a combination of multiple element types (e.g., musical note paired with sensor readings).

    As long as it's a finite sequence, PAlignPrims can represent it.